ERAD Radiology

 • It’s not a painful procedure, but you may experience some discomfort or require anaesthesia if your fluoroscopy is being used for a catheter insertion or another procedure.

-Preparing for your Fluoroscopy Scan
+Preparing for your Fluoroscopy Examination

 It all depends on the fluoroscopy procedure you’re having.
 Your doctor will brief you on what to expect prior to your appointment.
 But we’ve also included more information below.